agentmishra/wordpress_external_login_plugin/readme.txt

 == Changelog ==

+= 1.7.1 =
+* Allow mysql databases to accept username or e-mail address for the new username
+* Fixed missing logo on production (Hopefully :P )

 = 1.7.0 =
 * Add Migration Mode setting
 * Add action hook 'exlog_hook_action_authenticated' that is triggered when the user is authenticated with the external database